 Additions

 This recipe for pork and shrimp dumplings is very easy to follow and make.
-You can alternatively, double or triple the recipe and freeze them for later too!
+You can alternatively, double or triple the recipe and freeze it for later too!

 Make the Pork and Shrimp Filling